OI-wiki/i18n/docs/basic/bucket-sort.md

+This article will briefly introduce bucket sort

+## Introduction

-[Bucket sort](https://en.wikipedia.org/wiki/Bucket_sort#:~:text=Bucket%20sort%2C%20or%20bin%20sort,applying%20the%20bucket%20sorting%20algorithm.) is suitable for cases where the range of data to be sorted is large but the distribution is relatively uniform.
-It is a sorting algorithm with an expected time complexity of $O(n)$ .
+Bucket sort is a sorting algorithm.
+It is suitable for cases where the range of data to be sorted is large but the distribution is relatively uniform.

-The general idea is to divide the range into blocks and sort each block separately.
-Since there are not many elements in each block, insertion sort is generally used.
-If a stable algorithm is used for inner sorting, and the relative order is not changed when the elements are inserted into the bucket, then the bucket sort is stable.

-If the data to be sorted is randomly generated, the expected time complexity of dividing the range into $n$ blocks is $O(n)$ .
-The proof can be found in the [introduction to algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) or [analysis of time complexity in wikipedia](https://en.wikipedia.org/wiki/Bucket_sort#Analysis).
+## Working Theory

+Bucket sort process

+## Properties

+### Stability

+### Time Complexity

+## Code Implementations

-C++ code:
+### C++

 ```cpp
 const int N = 100010;